Caoimhe Butterly: Jenin incident

-On 22 November 2002, during an Israeli military operation in Jenin, Butterly, then 24 years old, was shot by an Israeli soldier and suffered a thigh injury.
+On 22 November 2002, during an Israeli military operation in Jenin amid the Second Intifada, Butterly, then 24 years old, was shot by an Israeli soldier and suffered a thigh injury.
 She had been trying to lead a group of Palestinian children to safety.

 In an interview in The Guardian, journalist Katie Barlow reported being inspired to meet Butterly by the footage of her blocking Israel Defense Forces tanks as they fired over her head, and stories of her standing in the line of fire between soldiers and Palestinian children, as the IDF threatened to "make her a hero".
 In the report, Barlow described how Butterly ran straight, despite the continuing fire, toward a disabled Palestinian boy who was shot by an Israeli sniper.
 Later a Red Crescent ambulance arrived at the scene and amid continuing gunfire, the paramedics got the boy into the vehicle, the snipers managed to shoot through the ambulance window, shattering glass all over the boy, and nearly killing the local cameraman who was filming a report.
 The boy would survive, but was paralysed from the waist down.

 After being shot, Butterly, who had by then spent more than a year standing in the path of Israeli tanks and troops, refused to leave: "I'm going nowhere.
 I am staying until this occupation ends.
 I have the right to be here, a responsibility to be here.
 So does anyone who knows what is going on here."